wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 ### The basic threat model and security requirement.

-Being a decentralized system, anyone who can build transactions can create `.java` files, compile and bundle them in a JAR, and then reference this code in the transaction he created.
+Being a decentralized system, anyone who can build transactions can create `.java` files, compile and bundle them in a `.jar`, and then reference this code in the transaction he created.
 If it were possible to do this without any restrictions, an attacker seeking to steal your money, for example, might create a transaction that transitions a `Cash` contract owned by you to one owned by the attacker.
 The only thing that is protecting your `Cash` is the contract verification code, so all the attacker has to do is attach a version of the